Dedicated to Sharing the Heritage of Redwood Empire Railroading

 Most of you probably know about the Ferryboat "Eureka" on display in San Francisco.
 I used to like to go over there and take the engine room tour.
 They start the tour at the engineer's control station and show you how the walking beam engine is "barred over" by the operator to get the boat underway.
 Then the tour goes down below into the boiler room to see the condenser and the bank of fire tube boilers.
 They explain their operation and once the tour guide pointed out how the main shaft,…Continue

 Departed work at Richmond BART Yard at 7:46 PM and drove across the bridge to Exit 452.
 Arrived at the San Rafael Station at 8:10 and parked next to the NWP mailine tracks.
 Now this might not be anything special to most of you, but I hadn't been to San Rafael in forty years and never had seen the station at all.
-So…Continue
+So I stood on the running rail and enjoyed the…Continue

 Added by Paul Gardner on July 22, 2011 at 8:00am — No Comments